 Health insurance plans and the new bundled payment systems for physical treatments including cardiovascular procedures shift from time to time.
 This scenario has presented hospitals and physicians to rethink their strategy when it comes to proving services to an individual with cardiology issues.
 The medical billers and coders who work on such claims need to verify it not once, but two to three times as it needs to be crystal clear as to where most of the reimbursement is getting drained or why is there a delay in payment posting.

-Encounter based, bundled repayments have now appearing in the forefront of the national discussion on combating rising health care costs.
+Encounter-based, bundled repayments have now appeared at the forefront of the national discussion on combating rising health care costs.
 The most preferred, fee-for-service model for reimbursement, hospitals, physicians, and post-acute care providers file distinct claims and are paid separately for provided services even when they are related to a single encounter of care.

 The medical billing team should also remember that although not a new policy initiative, bundled payments have resurfaced in the current era of health care reform with its advocates arguing that it can curtail health care costs while simultaneously improving quality.